TomShacham/shacks/README.md

 ## Todo

 - example app (idea is to iterate the library through using it to actually build stuff)
-  - database with transactions
+  - example authentication - create users, sessions, reset password etc
+  - static file handler
   - simple json api
+  - example monorepo sharing a client across it
   - open telemetry tracing
-  - static file handler
   - streaming files to db eg csv with manipulation on the fly including totals
   - streaming files to s3
-  - example monorepo sharing a client across it
-  - react + happydom in-memory e2e testing
-  - browser testing with react
+  - browser testing
   - deploy to cloudflare and use wrangler to test it locally
   - pulumi? or some IaC to define our service
 - inline TODOs